 “A number of sectors outperformed the total e-retail market last month, including Home & Garden where sales rose 23% year-on-year, while sales of garden products surged 47% from April last year, no doubt boosted by gardening enthusiasts enjoying the milder weather towards the end of the month.
 Health & Beauty was also a strong performing sector with year-on-year growth surging 32% last month, its highest level in almost two years”.

-Much of the coverage featured a quote from Capgemini’s VP, Head of Retail Consulting and Technology, Chris Webster: “April’s results perfectly illustrate the impact that sustained high levels of confidence in the economic recovery continue to have on our shopping habits as demonstrated by our investment in home and garden.
+Chris Webster, VP, Head of Retail Consulting and Technology at Capgemini, said: “April’s results perfectly illustrate the impact that sustained high levels of confidence in the economic recovery continue to have on our shopping habits as demonstrated by our investment in home and garden.
 This combined with a spell of fine weather, following the wet winter months, has encouraged us to splash out on our summer wardrobes while putting off that foreign holiday.”

 - ENDS -